Do Minnesota cases show it's getting easier to convict cops?

 In all three of the recent Minnesota cases where officers were convicted, the victims were unarmed.

 In Noor’s case, no video existed, but the facts weren’t in dispute.
 Noor, who is Somali American, shot and killed Justine Ruszczyk Damond in 2017 after she called 911 to report a possible sexual assault.
-Activists welcomed Noor’s conviction, though some wondered if it was because he is Black and his victim was white.
-His murder conviction was overturned, but he remains convicted of manslaughter.
+A jury convicted Noor of murder and manslaughter, but the murder conviction was overturned on appeal.
+Activists welcomed his conviction, though some wondered if it was because he is Black and his victim was white.

 In Potter’s case, the white former police officer said she mistook her gun for her Taser when she shot Duante Wright in suburban Minneapolis.
 Her body camera recorded the shooting.